hobbes7878/data-driven-journalism/week-4---feb-8.md

 - Who collected this data?
 - What does the agency use this data for, i.e., why do they collect it?
+- When is the data collected?
+- What time span does the data cover?
 - How many records are in the dataset?
-- What time span does the data cover?
+- What does a single record represent in the data?
 - Describe each column of the dataset, individually:
     - What data is in this column?
     - What _kind_ of data does it contain, e.g., character strings, numbers, dates, etc.?